Battle of Polygon Wood: Fifth Army

 The southern boundary of the Fifth Army lay about 800 yd south of the Ypres–Roulers railway, in the V Corps area.
 The 3rd Division attacked either side of the line at 5:50 a.m.
-The right brigade met little resistance but was briefly held up when crossing the Steenbeek.
+The right flank brigade met little resistance except briefly being held up when crossing the Steenbeek.
 The advance slowed under machine-gun fire from Zonnebeke station on the far side of the railway as troops entered Zonnebeke.
 North of the embankment, the left brigade attacked at 5:30 a.m. in a mist and reached the first objective, despite crossing severely boggy ground, at 7:00 a.m.
 The advance resumed and reached the western slope of Hill 40, just short of the final objective.
 A German counter-attack began at 2:30 p.m. but was stopped easily.
 A bigger attempt at 6:30 p.m. was defeated with rifle and machine-gun fire, as the British attack on Hill 40 resumed, eventually leaving both sides still on the western slope.

 The 59th (2nd North Midland) Division attacked with two brigades, the right brigade advancing until held up by its own barrage, to take Dochy Farm at 7:50 a.m.
 One battalion found a German barrage laid behind the British creeping barrage, creeping back with it, causing many casualties.
 The advance continued beyond the final objective to Riverside and Otto farms but when the protective barrage fell short, Riverside was abandoned.
 The left brigade advanced and took Schuler Farm, Cross Cottages, Kansas, Martha, Green and Road Houses then Kansas Cross and Focker pillboxes.
 As the brigade reached the final objective, Riverside, Toronto and Deuce Houses were captured.
 A German counter-attack between 5:30 p.m. and 6:50 p.m. pushed back some advanced posts, which with reinforcements were regained by 11:00 p.m.

 In the XVIII Corps area, the 58th (2/1st London) Division attacked with one brigade at 5:50 a.m.
 In a thick mist some of the British troops lost direction and were then held up by fire from Dom Trench and a pillbox but after these were captured, the advance resumed until stopped at Dear House, Aviatik Farm and Vale House, about 400 yd short of the final objective.
 A German counter-attack pushed the British back from Aviatik Farm and Dale House and an attempt to regain them failed.
 Another attack at 6:11 p.m. reached Nile on the divisional boundary with the 3rd Division.
 German troops trickling forward to Riverside and Otto pillboxes were stopped by artillery and machine-gun fire.